 During the 1992-1995 war, despite the circumstances, the Gallery kept its doors open and has organised around 42 exhibitions.
-The most difficult time for this institution was the period after the Dayton Peace Agreement, under which the new organisation overseeing the cultural life does not recognize the existence of the national institutions, thus robbing the Art Gallery of B&H of its founder and financier.
+The most difficult time for this institution was the period after the Dayton Peace Agreement, under which the new organisation overseeing the cultural life does not recognize the existence of the national institutions, thus robbing the National Gallery of Bosnia and Herzegovina of its founder and financier.

-The Gallery building, built around 1912, used to be a department store owned by Ješua and Mojco Salom.
+The building of the Gallery, built around 1912, used to be a department store owned by Ješua and Mojca Salom.
 It is believed to be designed by architect Josip Vancaš.

 Architecturally, it reassembles late works of Historicism, while its structure has Renaissance and Classicistic forms along with a few elements of Secession.
-The building was re-purposed after the WWII, and since 1953, it has been the home of the Art Gallery of B&H.
+The building was re-purposed after the WWII, and since 1953, it has been the home of the National Gallery of BiH.

-During the 1990’s aggression against B&H and the siege of Sarajevo, the building was heavily shelled and damaged.
+During the 1990’s aggression against BiH and the siege of Sarajevo, the building was heavily shelled and damaged.

-However, thanks to the Government of the Swiss Confederation and Gallery’s own efforts to find donors, the Art Gallery of B&H has succeeded to almost completely reconstruct its building once the war has ended.
+However, thanks to the Government of the Swiss Confederation and Gallery’s own efforts to find donors, the National Gallery of Bosnia and Herzegovins has succeeded to almost completely reconstruct its building once the war has ended.